 We’ll show you How to Install LAMP on Ubuntu 16.04.
 LAMP (Linux, Apache, MySQL, PHP) is a combination of open source software, typically installed on a server used for hosting dynamic websites and web applications.
 It includes the Linux operating system, the Apache web server, MySQL for data storage and management and PHP for handling the dynamic content.
 Installing LAMP on Ubuntu 16.04 is an easy task, just follow the steps below carefully.

-SSH access with root privileges to your server, as well as an Ubuntu 16.04 VPS is required for you to be able to complete all the steps in this tutorial.
+SSH access with root privileges to your server, as well as Ubuntu 16.04 is required for you to be able to complete all the steps in this tutorial.

 2. Update your system

 Before we start, let’s make sure your system is up-to-date by running the following command:

 We will start with installing the Apache web server.
 Apache is considered as the most widely used web server software.
 It is fast, secure, reliable and can be easily customized depending on your needs.

 To install Apache on your |Ubuntu 16.04 server, run the following command: